tape-dev/developers.tapeapp.com/apps/dev-portal/docs/api/resource/field-value/email.md

 import TabItem from '@theme/TabItem';
 import ContextCodeBlock from '@site/src/components/context-code-block/context-code-block.component';

 An email field value consists of its `value` property which holds one or multiple email address entries.
 An entry contains the email address itself, plus its type, e.g. `work` or `home`.
+Currently the following values are allowed as type: `work`, `home` and `other`.
 If no type is provided, email address entries always default to `work`.

 ## Record creation